FK Smederevo 1924: Club officials

+Coaching staff

 Notable players

 Below are the notable players who have represented the club in national and international competitions since the club's foundation in 1924.
 To appear in the section below, a player must have played in at least 100 league matches for the club, at least 50 league matches for the club and have at least 1 appearance for their national team, or have at least 5 appearances for their national team.

-For a list of all Smederevo players with a Wikipedia article, please see: :Category:FK Smederevo players.
+For a list of all Smederevo players with a Wikipedia article, please see: :Category:FK Smederevo 1924 players.